chrism202/cartesia-exploration-and-assessment/README.md

-# Cartesia Text-to-Speech Streamlit Application
+# Cartesia TTS + ElevenLabs Arena (Streamlit)

-A clean, minimal web application for converting text to speech using [Cartesia AI's](https://cartesia.ai) TTS API.
-Built with Streamlit for simplicity and ease of deployment.
+A clean Streamlit app to convert text to speech with [Cartesia AI](https://cartesia.ai) and a head-to-head comparison tab against ElevenLabs.

 ## Features